Free Shipping Sale!

 Now that you’ve determined what meals sound best, and which ingredients you’ll be working with, ask yourself these questions:

-If you skip breakfast far too often, plan on prepping some slow cooker oatmeal to warm up in the office or egg muffin cups to grab on your way out the door.
-If you find yourself going out to eat way too often or not eating lunch at all, prep the fixings for healthful salads and add your meal prepped protein, grain and veggies and dress with your sauce.
+If you know you’re someone who skips breakfast more than you’d like, plan on prepping slow cooker oatmeal to warm up in the office or egg muffin cups to grab on your way out the door.
+Or if lunch is hard for you, you opt for fast food or skip it altogether, prep the fixings for a lunch you can layer.

 2. How many eaters am I prepping for?